FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     ![Android Install](img/install_android_beta_step_2.jpg)

 !!! note
-    If you want to switch back to the store version, simply uninstall the beta version and install the app again from the store.
+    If you want to switch back to the store version, uninstall the beta version and install the app again from the store.
 You are still part of the beta program and can switch back to the beta version at any time.

     If you want to leave the beta program completely, repeat steps 1 and 2.
-Then click button that says *LEAVE THE PROGRAM*.
+Then click the button that says *LEAVE THE PROGRAM*.
 You are not a beta tester anymore.

 ### Oculus